ngcrawford/pypgen/README.rst

 **vcf\_snpwise\_fstats.py:**

-- The chrom and pos column are fixed in positions 1 and 2, but the rest of the columns are
+- The chrom and pos column are fixed in positions 1 and 2, but the rest of the columns are [more]

 +---------------------------------------+-------------------------------------------------+